 Give the teens complete control over planning their party.
 They can pick a theme that they love and that all of their friends can participate in, play games that are fun for everybody, and make snack bars and treats that are sure to be crowd pleasers.

-Even a gift exchange can be turned into an exciting part of the party instead of typical, boring “here yah go!” gift giving.
-Keep reading for some great Teen Christmas party ideas that aren’t boring.
+Even a gift exchange can be turned into an exciting part of the party instead of typical, boring “here yah go!” gift giving. (click here for the Best Teenage Christmas Gift Ideas on Amazon) Keep reading for some great Teen Christmas party ideas that aren’t boring.

 Teen Christmas Parties don’t have to be boring if you have the right theme, games, and snacks.
 A parent can help plan the party but the teens can plan it themselves to guarantee that they’ll have fun!

-- Throwing a themed party such as an ugly sweater or winter wonderland themed party
+- Throwing a themed party such as an ugly Christmas sweater party

 - Having a hot chocolate or cookie decorating station

-- Playing games like Christmas “Would you rather?”
+- Playing games like “What would you rather do?”